Fat-tailed sheep: Uzbekistan

 Uzbek cuisine is high in fat, and tail fat, called qurdiuq or dumba (often from the Karakul breed), is an important supplier of that fat, which is "revere[d] as a semi-sacred object of gastronomical desire", and used in a variety of national dishes, such as laghman and palov.
 Food scholar Russell Zanca notes that dumba has become scarce in the post-Soviet era.
 Under Soviet rule Uzbekistan became a huge grower of cotton, and consequently cottonseed oil took over as the major fat used in cooking; still, dumba continues to play an important role in the Uzbek imagination and folklore.

 Tail fat

-The tail fat is an essential part of many cuisines, including Persian cuisine.
+The tail fat is an essential part of many cuisines.